Bay Area Hiker Links and Recommended Reading

 I have more useful bay area guides, but it's still a good basic wildflower source.

-is a collection of stunning photos, and would be a nice gift for flower lovers.
+of California is a collection of stunning photos, and would be a nice gift

-The book includes dates and locations for photos, useful information when you're
+for flower lovers.
+The book includes dates and locations for photos, useful

 Mushrooms

-All That the Rain Promises, and More..., by David Arora (order
+All That the Rain Promises, and More..., by David Arora.
+A pocket

 Butterflies

-Common Butterflies of California, by Bob Stewart (order
+Common Butterflies of California, by Bob Stewart.
+Beautiful photos,

-this book from Amazon.com).
-Beautiful photos, and a good source for bay
+and a good source for bay area butterfly identification.

 Caterpillars in the Field and Garden, by Thomas J. Allen, Jim